-4. Determine the amount of space available in the /tmp directory:
+3. To determine the amount of space available in the /tmp directory:

 '''

-df -m /tmp
+bdf /tmp

 '''

-If the free space available in the / tmp directory is less than what is required, then complete one of the following steps:
+If the free space available in the /tmp directory is less than what is required, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - When you set the Oracle user's environment, also set the TMP and TMPDIR environment variables to the directory you want to use instead of /tmp. - Extend the file system that contains the /tmp directory. - 5.
-Determine the amount of free disk space on the system:
+- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - When you set the Oracle user's environment, also set the TMP and TMPDIR environment variables to the directory you want to use instead of /tmp. - 4.
+To determine the amount of free disk space on the system: